Osmolyte

-Osmolytes are low-molecular weight organic compounds that influence the properties of biological fluids.
+Osmolytes are low-molecular-weight organic compounds that influence the properties of biological fluids.
+Osmolytes are a class of organic molecules that play a significant role in regulating osmotic pressure and maintaining cellular homeostasis in various organisms, particularly in response to environmental stressors.
 Their primary role is to maintain the integrity of cells by affecting the viscosity, melting point, and ionic strength of the aqueous solution.
-When a cell swells due to external osmotic pressure, membrane channels open and allow efflux of osmolytes which carry water with them, restoring normal cell volume.
-Osmolytes also interact with the constituents of the cell, e.g. they influence protein folding.
+When a cell swells due to external osmotic pressure, membrane channels open and allow efflux of osmolytes carrying water, restoring normal cell volume.

+These molecules are involved in counteracting the effects of osmotic stress, which occurs when there are fluctuations in the concentration of solutes (such as ions and sugars) inside and outside cells.
+Osmolytes help cells adapt to changing osmotic conditions, thereby ensuring their survival and functionality.
+Osmolytes also interact with the constituents of the cell, e.g., they influence protein folding.
 Common osmolytes include amino acids, sugars and polyols, methylamines, methylsulfonium compounds, and urea.